 Passive investment funds

-Funds can be managed either actively or passively.
 Passive funds reflect the market by following a selected benchmark index such as the Swiss Market Index (SMI).
 The process is automated and no fund manager is involved.
 This reduces the administration costs for investors and makes passive funds a cost-effective investment option.
-Passive funds include index funds and Exchange Traded Funds (ETFs).
-ETFs are continuously traded on the stock market, whereas index funds are not listed on the stock exchange and are issued by financial institutions.
+Passive funds include index funds and exchange-traded funds (ETFs).
+ETFs are traded on the stock exchange on an ongoing basis, whereas index funds are not listed on the stock exchange and are issued by financial institutions.

 Can I use investment funds to plan for my future?